mpg-age-bioinformatics/shiny-tsne/README.md

 ### Apps

-Please check the [VennDiagram App](https://github.com/mpg-age-bioinformatics/shiny/tree/master/VennDiagram) for an a complete running example.
+Please check the [VennDiagram App](https://github.com/mpg-age-bioinformatics/shiny/tree/master/VennDiagram) for a complete running example.

 Inside that folder we will need a `requirements.R` file which will have to include the installation of all required libraries.